dreamcatcher-tech/network/Inbox/2025-09-11 1431 every face should run in a tmux session.md

 url params required:
 - mcp - used by agents to mcp in and do things
 - newFaceKind=faceKind used to make a new face, assuming this is allowed
+- newFaceConfig=...args used to pass custom config options to the face start
 - view=faceView which view of the face you want to connect with, or the default one if not specified